Optimal bound on long-range distillable entanglement

 Let $A$ and $B$ be two intervals with decompositions $A = \bigcup_{i \in S} A_i$, $B = \bigcup_{i \in S} B_i$ into disjoint subsets labeled by a set $S$.
 Using the superadditivity of the distillable entanglement and the hashing inequality, we have

 Thus, in order to show that $E_D(A,B)$ decays at most as $\sim 1/r^2$ it is enough to check that we have pairs of sites $j \in A$, $k \in B$ with sufficiently large (greater than some fixed constant) coherent mutual information.
-For that, we study the distribution of pairs of sites in a randomly generated ground state which are sufficiently entangled with each other having $I_c(\{j\},\{k\}) > \tfrac{1}{2} \log 2$.
+For that, we study the distribution of pairs of sites in a randomly generated ground state which are sufficiently entangled with each other having\footnote{The threshold value $\tfrac12 \log 2$ has been chosen arbitrarily.
+We find a similar behavior for other values.} $I_c(\{j\},\{k\}) > \tfrac{1}{2} \log 2$.
 We find that the fraction of such pairs does not depend on the system size, and their distribution is well approximated by $P(r) = C r^{-\alpha}$ for $\alpha$ close to 2 (see Fig. \ref{fig:RSPgraph}).

 We now describe a generalization to accommodate any $\alpha > 1$.
 To do so, we first describe how to create a ``rainbow'' of $k_i$ singlets in a fragment of $2N=2k_i$ spins via a local Hamiltonian.
 To do so, we take $J_{N,N+1} = 1$ and $J_{j,j+1} = \alpha^{2|N-j|-1}$ for $j=1, ..., 2N$ and $j \neq N$ and $0<\alpha<1$.
 This is the coupling of the so-called ``rainbow chain'' \cite{2010NJPh...12k3049V,2014JSMTE..10..004R, 2015JSMTE..06..002R,2017JPhA...50p4001R}.
 We check numerically that the coherent mutual information between qubits $i$ and $(2N+1-i)$ for $i=1,..., N$ is bounded from below by some positive constant that depends on $\alpha$ but independent of the system size.
 We then string together a sequence of fragments with probability distribution $\sim 1/k^{1+\alpha}$, which we previously argued gives the desired distribution of Bell pairs.
 The coupling between rainbows is taken to either be zero or parametrically small so that the global ground state is the tensor product of the ground states of the fragments.
 While only nearest-neighbor interactions are included in this Hamiltonian, the correlations in the coupling are non-local, making this model somewhat less natural than the random singlet phase.